NTNcs631/NTN/README.md

 5. No support for IPv6

-6. Does not handle simultaneous clients, only sequential.
+(Fixed in net.c v1.03)6.
+Does not handle simultaneous clients, only sequential.